Hasireddy/RAG-with-RBAC/README.md

 * **Database Layer**: The application uses SQLite, an embedded database stored locally on each EC2 instance.
 SQLite was chosen for its simplicity and low cost.
 As a future enhancement, the database can be migrated to Amazon RDS to create a true three-tier architecture.

+**Known Limitation**: The intended architecture deploys EC2 instances in private subnets with outbound internet access through a NAT Gateway.
+However, in the AWS organization used for this project, the creation of a NAT Gateway was explicitly denied by an organization-level Service
+Control Policy (SCP).
+As a temporary workaround, the EC2 instances were deployed in public subnets to keep the infrastructure functional.
+In a production environment, the EC2 instances would reside in private subnets behind a NAT Gateway (or, where cost is a concern, a properly configured NAT instance) while remaining accessible only through the Application Load Balancer.

 <img src="frontend/static/images/aws_architecture.png" alt="Screenshot">